-Form 990 Return of Organization Exempt from Income Tax

-(Required when gross receipts are \$200,000 or greater for tax year 2010 - fiscal year 2010-2011 and thereafter, and total assets are equal to or greater than \$500,000.)

-Form 990-EZ Short Form - Return of Organization Exempt from Income Tax are less than \$500,000)

-(Short version of Form 990 used when gross receipts are between \$50,000 and \$200,000 for tax year 2010 - fiscal year 2010-2011 and thereafter, and total assets

-Form 990-N Annual Electronic Filing Requirement for Small Exempt Organizations

-(Required when gross receipts are \$50,000 or less for tax year 2010 - fiscal year 2010-2011 and thereafter.
+Form 990 Return of Organization Exempt from Income Tax (Required when gross receipts are \$200,000 or greater and total assets are equal to or greater than \$500,000.)
+Form 990-EZ Short Form - Return of Organization Exempt from Income Tax (Short version of Form 990 used when gross receipts are between \$50,000 and \$200,000 and total assets are less than \$500,000.)
+Form 990-N Annual Electronic Filing Requirement for Small Exempt Organizations (Required when gross receipts are \$50,000 or less.
 Electronic filing only.
-An EIN and tax exempt status is required prior to filing)

-Other Filings (Example included on later page of this section)
+An EIN and tax exempt status is required prior to filing.)
+Other Filings (Example e included on later page of this section)

-Form 8822-B Change of Address

-(Form to change address generally used by new Treasurers)
+Form 8822-B Change of Address (Form to change address generally used by new Treasurers)